pvdabeel/prolog/Documentation/Tests/test06/README.md

 This test case checks the prover's handling of an indirect circular dependency in the compile-time scope.
 The 'os-1.0' package lists 'web-1.0' as a compile-time dependency, while 'web-1.0' in turn depends on 'os-1.0', creating a two-node cycle.
+Because the proof path passes through RDEPEND entries, the cycle is classified as RDEPEND-mediated and therefore benign (matching Portage's MEDIUM priority / Paludis's "freely orderable" semantics for runtime cycles).

-**Expected:** The prover should detect the cycle and take an assumption to break it, yielding a verify step in the proposed plan.
-All four packages should still appear in the final plan.
+**Expected:** The prover should detect the cycle but classify it as benign, producing a clean plan with all four packages and no cycle-break assumptions or verify steps.
+Emerge reports the cycle as a warning but still produces a valid merge list.

 ![test06](test06.svg)